 Math Academy is a challenging, one-week, intensive, enrichment experience for students in grades 9-12 with very strong mathematical thinking ability.
 Students are accepted into the program on the basis of their solutions to a problem set which is aimed at highlighting their ability to think mathematically and creatively rather than testing for specific curricular knowledge.

 The program is typically run during the summer.
-Each two-week term is a standalone special topics course that goes in-depth on a single topic.
+Each one-week term is a standalone special topics course that goes in-depth on a single topic.
 The topic will be creative, fun, and somewhat abstract; in other words, what mathematicians consider “real math.”
 Math Academy includes both lecture-style teaching and significant time devoted to independent and small-group problem-solving.

-Summer 2021 Online Program
+Summer 2022 In-Person Program

-Class: 11am-1pm Monday to Friday
+Schedule: 9am-4pm Monday to Friday

-Course Title: Knot Theory
+Course Title: Graph Theory

 Bursaries are available.
 Please wait until you've been accepted into Math Academy before requesting a bursary here.

 Students must first apply for the program and be accepted in order to register.
 Successful applicants will be informed of their acceptance as soon as possible.
-Round 2 Application Deadline: Monday May 17th, 2021.
+Round 1 Application Deadline: Sunday May 15th, 2022.